Regurgitator (EP)

 Regurgitator (also known as Hamburger) is the debut self-titled extended play (EP) by Australian rock band Regurgitator.
-The EP was released in January 1995 by Warner Music Australia and re-released in March 1995 by East West Records.
+The EP was released in February 1995 by Warner Music Australia and re-released in March 1995 by East West Records.
 The EP peaked at number 45 on the ARIA singles chart.

 At the ARIA Music Awards of 1995, the EP was nominated for Best Adult Alternative Album.

 Singles

 The EP was supported by two promotional/radio singles "Couldn't Do It" and "Like It Like That"; both of which had video clips; however, no official single was commercially released.
 Both received high rotation on Triple J.

 Artwork

 The EP's cover was a picture of a hamburger.
 Andrew Stafford, in Pig City, said it "made explicit the comparison between record company 'product' and fast food."
 Drummer Lee instigated the use of the Warner Bros. logo on the back of the CD, which was removed from later issues.
-Ely said later said, "They didn't let us use Bugs Bunny."
+Ely later said, "They didn't let us use Bugs Bunny."